ComputerEnterprisesInc/github-copilot-fundamentals-102/lab-handouts/lab05.md

 ### Task 2

-2. Copy and paste the code in `MotionTracking.java` into GitHub Copilot Chat and prompt it to determine the bugs in the code
+2. Select the code in `MotionTracking.java` into GitHub Copilot Chat and prompt it to determine the bugs in the code

 ```
-Are there any bugs in the above code?
+Are there any issues in the selected code?
 ```

 3. Determine if Copilot found the same bugs that you did